ibexa/documentation-developer/docs/guide/security.md

             enabled: false
 ```

-You also need new Symfony firewall configuration for REST and GraphQL APIs.
+You also need a new Symfony firewall configuration for REST and/or GraphQL APIs.
 It is already provided in `config/packages/security.yaml`, you only need to uncomment it:

 ``` yaml